-◘ Fig. G-26 The ever-humid cool Magellanic forests are common at the windswept southern tip of the South American continent in Chile (photo: http://is.gd/cac Yfi).

-Today, the fires are caused deliberately or due to human negligence.
+Today, burning is caused deliberately or due to human negligence.
 It is interesting that the bulbous plants only come to flower after a fire, but otherwise grow vegetatively.
 Fertilization by the ashes does not play a role, rather the suddenly for some time reduced root competition of the burnt shrubs seems to be the triggering cause.
-With increasing altitude in the mountains the rainfall increases namely on the south-eastern slopes where the moist warm air from the Indian Ocean is forced to rise.
+With increasing elevation in the mountains, the rainfall increases namely on the SE slopes where the moist warm air from the Indian Ocean is forced to rise.
 Table Mountain station, which is 750 m above Cape Town, records three times the amount of precipitation (► Fig. G-30).
-The Cape Country is a mountainous country with isolated basins between the mountain ranges.
-On top of these very often lies the "tablecloth", i.e. a cloud cover produced by warm moist winds from the Indian Ocean, which creeps up the south-eastern slope to dissipate again on the north-western slope (◘ Fig. G-34).
+The Cape province is a mountainous region with isolated basins between the mountain ranges.
+On top of these very often lies the "Tablecloth", i.e. a cloud cover produced by warm moist winds from the Indian Ocean, which creeps up the SE slope to dissipate again on the NW slope (◘ Fig. G-34).

-It forms a weeping mist on the plateaus of the mesas, so that they are moist and tend to become scrubby (Restio, Erica) or even boggy (moss mats with Drosera and Utricularia species (◘ Fig. G-35).
+It forms a weeping mist on the plateaus of the mesas, so that they are moist and tend to become scrubby (Restio, Erica) or even boggy (moss mats with Drosera and Utricularia species, ◘ Fig. G-35).
 Succulents (Rochea coccinea and others) grow in dry niches between boulders.
 Inland, winter precipitation decreases (► Fig. G-30), especially in the rain shadow of the individual mountain ranges.
-In the rain shadow, the dry formation form of the cape vegetation, the renosterbos, occurs first, with Elytropappus rhinocerotis (Asteraceae) (◘ Fig. G-36) as the dominant, rod-shaped shrub species.
-This is the transitional area, the ZÖ IV/III.
-This is then replaced by the semi-desert vegetation types of carroo.
+In the rain shadow, the dry formation form of the cape vegetation, the Renosterbos, occurs first, with Elytropappus rhinocerotis (Asteraceae) (◘ Fig. G-36) as the dominant, rod-shaped shrub species.
+This is the transitional area, the ZE IV/III.
+This is then replaced by the semi-desert vegetation types of Karroo.

-◘ Fig. G-27 The genus Erica, as a small but independent floral kingdom, achieves the greatest species differentiation worldwide with 936 species in the Cape region.
+◘ Fig. G-27 The genus Erica in the Cape region, as a small but independent floral kingdom, achieves the greatest species differentiation worldwide with 936 species.
 We bring some examples collected only on Table Mountain.
 (Above a: Erica spec.; b: E. versicolor; c: E. galdulosa; d: Erica sessiliflora; e: Erica spec.; f: E. formosa; g: E. subdivaricata; h: Erica spec.; j: E. cerinthoides) (photos: Rafiqpoor).

 ◘ Fig. G-28 The genus Protea also reached its greatest differentiation and speciation in the Fynbos Formation in the Cape region.
 Here are some examples from the Cape of Good Hope Fynbos Formation: (a: Leucospermum cordifolium; b: Protea cynaroides; c: Mimetes fimbriifolius; d: Leucospermum cordifolium; e: Leucospermum cordifolium; f: Protea aurea subsp. aurea; g: P. eximia (photos b: Breckle; rest: Rafiqpoor).